Why riding safaris?

 Many of the lodges we work with have excellent horses, with hosts and owners who are often very experienced riders themselves, and can certainly offer a challenging ride, even if it’s just for the day.
 For something longer, and a serious adventure, we’d recommend a multi-day riding safari.
 You need to be experienced enough to ride out of trouble, and be happy spending a good chunk of every day in the saddle.
-There are some fantastic rides through Botswana’s Okavango Delta and in the Chyulu Hills and Masai Mara Kenya that are perfectly suited to experience riders who are regularly on horseback.
+There are some fantastic rides through Botswana’s Okavango Delta and in the Chyulu Hills Kenya that are perfectly suited to experience riders who are regularly on horseback.

 Not everyone in my party wants to ride.

 This is a situation where a lodge-based riding safari works well.
 On mobile riding safaris most of the day is spent on the hoof (often six or seven hours in one day), but when you’re in a safari lodge it possible to split your group so that riders can ride, and the rest of your party can join other guests in game drives, walking safaris, or any other adventures that going on!